8 Best Vegan Cookbooks for Beginners

 • small pieces of meat

-Use tinned jackfruit to replace:
+Use tinned jackfruit or shredded oyster mushrooms to replace:

 • pulled pork